palewire/django-bakery/docs/managementcommands.rst

 build
 -----

-.. django-admin:: build
+.. program:: build

     Bake out a site as flat files in the ``BUILD_DIR``.

-.. django-admin-option:: --build_dir <path>
+.. cmdoption:: --build_dir <path>

    Specify the path of the build directory.
 Will use ``settings.BUILD_DIR`` by default.

-.. django-admin-option:: --skip-static
+.. cmdoption:: --skip-static

     Skip collecting the static files when building.

-.. django-admin-option:: --skip-media
+.. cmdoption:: --skip-media

     Skip collecting the media files when building.